 Trading of Aramis Group shares on the regulated market of Euronext Paris is expected to start on June 18.

 The indicative price range of both the French public offering and of the international offering is between 23 euros and 28 euros per share.

 The initial size of the offering comprises new ordinary shares valued at approximately 250 million euros on top of the sale of six million existing shares by co-founders Nicolas Chartier, Guillaume Paoli and certain minority shareholders for a total initial amount of approximately 388 million euros.

 Who are the key personnel at Aramis Group?The leadership group at Aramis consists of the following individuals:

 - Jean-Michel Berthelier, chief technology officer

-You can trade stocks with City Index using spread-bets or CFDs, with spreads from 0.1%.
+You can trade stocks with FOREX.com from some jurisdictions using spread-bets or CFDs, with spreads from 0.1%.
 Follow these easy steps to start trading now.

 Disclaimer: The information on this web site is not targeted at the general public of any particular country.
 It is not intended for distribution to residents in any country where such distribution or use would contravene any local law or regulatory requirement.
 The information and opinions in this report are for general information use only and are not intended as an offer or solicitation with respect to the purchase or sale of any currency or CFD contract.
 All opinions and information contained in this report are subject to change without notice.
 This report has been prepared without regard to the specific investment objectives, financial situation and needs of any particular recipient.
 Any references to historical price movements or levels is informational based on our analysis and we do not represent or warranty that any such movements or levels are likely to reoccur in the future.
 While the information contained herein was obtained from sources believed to be reliable, author does not guarantee its accuracy or completeness, nor does author assume any liability for any direct, indirect or consequential loss that may result from the reliance by any person upon any such information or opinions.